matplotlib/ipympl/.github/ISSUE_TEMPLATE/bug_report.md

 ```
 -->
 ```
-Paste here the command output.
+Paste the command output here.
 ```